eroux/CuPED/README.md

 ### Changelog ###

+ * accepting unicode file names and Tier IDs
+ * make code launchable without installation, removing installation scripts and binary files: only Linux and python-ready platforms supported
-First commit is the initial state of 0.3.15 version.
+ * first commit is the initial state of 0.3.15 version

 ### Installation ###